Follow these steps to write a successful essay.

 Step 6: Organize your essay

 Arrange your body paragraphs so that they develop the topics in the same order as they are outlined in your thesis statement.
+This will give your essay structural cohesion.
 Arrange your arguments from strongest to weakest or weakest to strongest.
 Write an outline of your essay to help you arrange and organize your ideas.

 Step 7: Develop your paragraphs